 minnanotou

-We recommend reading our article about Komi-san Komyushou desu where a sentence with Minna appears.
-We always recommend searching for the word on our site to find more expressions and better understand its meaning.
+We recommend reading our article about Komi-san Komyushou desu where a phrase with Minna appears.
+We always recommend searching for the word on our site to find more expressions and understand more of its meaning.

-To finish the article, I will leave some related words to increase your vocabulary and understanding:
+To conclude the article, I will leave some related words to enhance your vocabulary and understanding:

-- Minna ga minna [皆が皆] - Each and every one; each one; everybody;
+• Minna ga minna [皆が皆] – Each and everyone; each one; everyone;